 4th Sunday – 6pm Holy Communion

 5th Sunday – varied – please check

-PLEASE FIND A CALENDAR OF SERVICES AT THE BOTTOM OF THE HOME PAGE
+PLEASE FIND A CALENDAR OF SERVICES FOR ST AGNES AND ALL SAINTS CHURCHES AT THE BOTTOM OF THE HOME PAGE

 A Prayer For St Agnes